Kerbas-ad-astra/SMURFF/README.md

 	* Mk1-3 pod now has a special "Extra" patch.
 	* Update ZBO power requirement patch and Procedural Parts patch to adapt to CryoTanks update.
 	* New "Extra" patch for Universal Storage II tanks.
-	* New "Extra" patch to increase pressure and G tolerance of Fomalhaut probe (Venera lander).
+	* New "Extra" patch to handle Tundra Exploration fuel tanks.

 ## Roadmap